KholdStare/kholdstare.github.com/_drafts/2014-04-31-vr-jam-post-mortem.markdown

    * Week 3 - deliver the game
 * Panel of judges pick the winners

-TODO: link to VR-Jam website (if it exists)

 ### The Team

 * 4 members